HMS Indefatigable (1909): Design and description

 No battlecruisers were ordered after the three ships in 1905 until Indefatigable became the lone battlecruiser of the 1908–1909 Naval Programme.
 A new Liberal Government had taken power in January 1906 and demanded reductions in naval spending, and the Admiralty submitted a reduced programme, requesting dreadnoughts but no battlecruisers.
 The Cabinet rejected this proposal in favour of two outmoded armoured cruisers but finally acceded to a request for one battlecruiser instead, after the Admiralty pointed out the need to match the recently published German naval construction plan and to maintain the heavy gun and armour industries.
 Indefatigables outline design was prepared in March 1908, and the final design, slightly larger than Invincible with a revised protection arrangement and additional length amidships to allow her two middle turrets to fire on either broadside, was approved in November 1908.
 A larger design with more armour and better underwater protection was rejected as too expensive.

 Starboard elevation and deck plan as depicted in Brassey's Naval Annual 1915.
 Note: plan is of Invincible-class battlecruisers; the Indefatigable-class had a third superstructure element with 'P' & 'Q' turrets more widely spaced.

 Indefatigable had an overall length of 590 ft, a beam of 80 ft, and a draught of 29 ft 9 in at deep load.
 The ship normally displaced 18500 LT and 22130 LT at deep load.
 She had a crew of 737 officers and ratings.

-The ship was powered by two sets of Parsons direct-drive steam turbines, each driving two propeller shafts, using steam provided by 31 coal-burning Babcock & Wilcox boilers.
+The ship was powered by two sets of Parsons steam turbines, each driving two propeller shafts, using steam provided by 31 coal-burning Babcock & Wilcox boilers.
 The turbines were rated at 43000 shp and were intended to give the ship a maximum speed of 25 kn.
 During her sea trials on 10 April 1911, Indefatigable reached a top speed of 26.89 kn from 55140 shp after her propellers were replaced.
 She carried enough coal and fuel oil to give her a range of 6330 nmi at a cruising speed of 10 kn.